Stay, Play and Get Inspired at the Cradle Mountain Film Festival

-The Cradle Mountain Film Festival runs from April 6-8 on the fringe of the Wilderness World Heritage Area.
-The annual festival is in its fourth year and is Tasmania’s only dedicated adventure film festival.
+The Cradle Mountain Film Festival runs every April on the fringe of the Wilderness World Heritage Area.
+The annual festival is Tasmania’s only dedicated adventure film festival.

 “We started the Cradle Mountain Film Festival as a small screening of Tassie adventure films, aiming to bring the Cradle locals together for a night of laughs,’’ said festival co-ordinator Anna Paice.

 “We live and work at Cradle Mountain over the summer months running Cradle Mountain Canyons, and there are lots of seasonal hospitality workers from all over the world who live up at the mountain year-round, but there are very few organised events that bring everyone together.

 “There is a long and successful history of mountain towns hosting adventure film festivals that bring their communities together and also give people a reason to visit, such as Telluride, Sundance, Aspen, Banff, Graz and Wanaka, so why not Cradle Mountain?

 “When you’re up at the mountain at day’s end and people have been out canyoning, paddling or hiking all day, there is a real apres aventure feel, and we tap into that by providing great films to watch at night.”

 “As well as watching inspiring films, there is a real mix of adventure activities happening at the festival,” Anna said.